Rhode Island Food Code (216-RICR-50-10-1)

 7. Adequate ventilation shall be provided to keep the vehicle free of food debris, grease and other dirt.

 8. The water tank of the mobile food establishment shall meet the requirements specified within this Part.

 9. Sewage and liquid waste shall be removed from a mobile food establishment at an approved commissary or by a sewage transport vehicle.

 1. A toilet facility on a mobile food establishment shall be fully enclosed with a tight-fitting self-closing door.

 2. The toilet facility shall be clean and in good repair.

 3. The toilet facility shall have toilet paper and a hand sink with water, soap and paper towels.

-4. A Mobile Food Establishment that does not have a toilet facility and that does business at a location for more than sixty (60) minutes shall have access to a toilet room located within two hundred (200) feet of the vehicle.
+4. A mobile food establishment that does not have toilet facilities and that does business at a location for more than sixty (60) minutes shall have access to a toilet room located within two hundred feet (200’) of the vehicle.